Auburn, Washington: Government

-The city of Auburn is a mayor-council form of government meaning the mayor is a full-time, separately elected position.
-The current Mayor is Nancy Backus, who was first elected to the post in 2013 and re-elected in 2017 and 2021.
+The city of Auburn has a mayor–council form of government, meaning that the mayor is a full-time, separately elected position.
+As of 2025, the current mayor is Nancy Backus, who was first elected to the post in 2013 and re-elected in 2017 and 2021.
 She is the first woman to serve in the office since Auburn was incorporated in 1891.